eriknj99/YuzuCanaryLinuxInstaller/README.md

 5. Execute "./yuzu-canary/build/bin/yuzu" to launch Yuzu.

 # Updating Yuzu
 To update Yuzu run: "sudo sh ./installYuzu.sh" again.
 This will automatically uninstall and reinstall the latest version of Yuzu.
+Note: User specific data (game saves, setting, controller profiles) will NOT be lost when Yuzu is updated.